QR Code Inventory Management: Setup Steps, Tools, And Best Practices For IT Teams

 How QR code asset tracking works for physical assets

-1. Create your asset list — Start by compiling all the physical assets you want to track (IT devices, machinery, office furniture, etc.).
-This can be done in an existing database, QR code Inventory Management Excel sheet, or Google Sheets.
+1. Create your asset list - Compile all the physical assets you want to track: IT devices, machinery, office furniture, and so on.
+This can be done in an existing database, a spreadsheet, or directly in your ITAM platform.r

-2. Create a QR code system — Create a QR code system for Inventory Management for your needs.
-Choose a software, whether that’s a full-featured QR code Inventory Management software or a more complete IT Asset Management software.
+2. Create a QR code system - Choose the software that fits your needs, whether that's a standalone QR code generator or a full IT Asset Management platform with native code generation.

-3. Generate unique QR codes — Use a QR code generator for Inventory Management to create a unique code for each asset.
-Link the code to the asset’s record in your system.
+3. Generate unique QR codes - Use your chosen tool to create a unique code for each asset and link it to the asset's record in your system.

-5. Scan to update records — Once attached, scanning the code should pull up the asset’s details so you can update location, status, or maintenance logs instantly.
+5. Scan to update records - Once labels are attached, scanning the code pulls up the asset's details so teams can update location, status, or maintenance logs instantly.

 qr-codes-for-asset-management